S. Korea ruling party sweeps local elections after summit - Journal du Cameroun

 South Korea’s ruling Democratic Party (DP) won a landslide victory Wednesday in local elections held the day after a historic summit between the United States and North Korea.

-The triumph in the first elections since President Moon Jae-in took office around a year ago is widely seen as a boon to the country’s leader, who helped bring together the Cold War foes for an unprecedented meeting.
+The triumph in the first election since President Moon Jae-in took office just over a year ago is widely seen as a boon to the country’s leader, who helped bring together the Cold War foes for an unprecedented meeting after the two sides traded threats of annihilation.

-Exit polls by three major broadcasters suggested the DP won 14 of the 17 metropolitan mayoral and gubernatorial posts contested in Wednesday’s vote.
+Moon’s DP party swept 13 of the 17 metropolitan mayoral and gubernatorial posts contested in Wednesday’s vote, Yonhap news agency reported, citing the National Election Commission.

-These included the capital Seoul, whose current DP mayor Park Won-soon was predicted to retain his post for a third term — cementing his status as a top presidential candidate when Moon steps down in 2022.
+These included Seoul, where some 20 percent of the country’s 52 million population live.
+Current DP mayor Park Won-soon retained his post for a third term — cementing his status as a top presidential contender when Moon steps down in 2022.

 The DP was also forecast to secure 10 of the 12 National Assembly seats up for grabs in parliamentary by-elections held simultaneously, with the remaining two seats going to the main opposition Liberty Korea Party (LKP) and an independent.